babu-srinivasan/amazon-transcribe-streaming-client-ts/README.md

 The code runs locally from your terminal command line or from cloud shell/cloud9 command line. git clone the repo to your local environment.

-1. `yarn run setup` to setup the package dependencies
+1. `npm run setup` to setup the package dependencies
 2. Update the following variables in CallSimulator.ts, if required.
 ```javascript
 const SAMPLE_RATE = 8000;